ninewise/dissertation/umgap/chapter.md

 \label{section:intent}

 The analysis of shotgun metagenomics data can be subdivided in two dimensions.
-First, as a sequence of individual reads to be analysed, and second, as a sequence of steps each read is analysed by.
+First, as a sequence of individual reads to be analyzed, and second, as a sequence of steps each read is analyzed by.

 Shotgun metagenomics data is traditionally saved in FASTA and FASTQ files.
 These formats are long sequences of reads, each with a header and